Logiqx/gps-details/docs/chipsets/mediatek/devices.md

 - Forerunner 230 was released in Oct 2015.
 MT3333 confirmed by the Embedded Computing [teardown](https://embeddedcomputing.com/application/consumer/smartphones-and-wearables/tear-down-garmin-forerunner-230-gps-running-watch).
 - Forerunner 735XT was released in May 2016.
 MT3333 confirmed by the iFixit [teardown](https://www.ifixit.com/Teardown/Garmin+Forerunner+735XT+Teardown/117852).

-It is not clear which MediaTek chipset was used prior to release of the MT3333, but it may have been the MT3339.
+It is not clear which MediaTek chipset was used prior to release of the MT3333, but it could have been the MT3339.

+#### COROS

+The PACE uses the MKT3333:

+- PACE was released in Jan 2018.
+MT3333 confirmed by the FCC [teardown](https://fccid.io/2AEHH-PACEM1/Internal-Photos/Internal-photos-3596789).